Autonomous limit of 4-dimensional Painlev\'e-type equations and degeneration of curves of genus two: Degeneration of spectral curves

 \subsection{Genus 1 fibration and Tate's algorithm}

-Before discussing the genus 2 cases, corresponding to autonomous limit of 4-dimensional Painlev\'e type equations, we discuss the genus 1 cases, corresponding to autonomous 2-dimensional Painlev\'e equations.
+Before discussing the genus 2 cases, corresponding to the autonomous limit of 4-dimensional Painlev\'e-type equations, we discuss the genus 1 cases, corresponding to the autonomous 2-dimensional Painlev\'e equations.

-Let us recall some of the basics we need: the Kodaira-N\'eron model and Tate's algorithm.
-We can construct the Kodaira-N\'eron model of elliptic curve $E$ over the function field $\C(C)$ of a curve $C$ by compactification and minimal desingularization of the affine surface defined by the defining equation of $E$ in the Weierstrass form.
+Let us recall some of the basics we need.
+We can construct the Kodaira-N\'eron model of an elliptic curve $E$ over $\A^1=\operatorname{Spec}(\C[h])$.
 The possible types of singular fibers of elliptic surfaces were classified by Kodaira~\cite{MR0184257}.
 Tate's algorithm provides a way to determine the Kodaira type of singular fibers without actually resolving the singularities~\cite{MR0393039}.

-In our case, we take $\pr^1(\C)$ as the curve $C$.
-Let $E$ be an elliptic curve over $\C(C)$ in the Weierstrass form:
+We consider an elliptic curve $E$ over $\A^1$ with a section in the Weierstrass form:

 We may assume that for $a(h)$ and $b(h)$, the polynomials $l(h)$ such that $l(h)^4|a(h),\ l(h)^6|b(h)$ are only constants.
 Otherwise, we may divide both sides of the equations by $l(h)^6$ and replace $x, y$ by $x/l(h)^2, y/l(h)^3$ if necessary.
 Let $X_1$ be the affine surface defined by the equation (\ref{eq:wei}):